-Piggybank Technology focuses on bringing the capabilities of “big business” to the local small business, helping them compete much more effectively.
+Piggybank Marketing focuses on simplifying the power of enterprise marketing methods to give local small businesses a competitive edge.
 “When we do a project”, says Scott, “we like to think of ourselves as being on the Clients’ team as their Internet Marketing Manager.”

 Websites that go Ka-Ching!

 Over the years, Scott and Jen have been developing ways to weave the response pulling power of Direct Response Marketing with the Internet to create effective marketing websites…”Websites that Go Ka-Ching!”